stevleibelt/General_Howtos/network/notes/domino/general.md

 ## how to rebuild

 * stop `calconn`, `sched` and `rnrmgr` tasks
-* delete all documents from within the file or the whole file
+* delete all documents from within the file or the whole file `busytime.nsf`
 * execute `dbcache flush`
 * start `calconn`, `sched` and `rnrmgr` tasks
     * `tell sched validate`